Craft A Unique Experience

 Other tips for creating your own professional experience include:

-• Be flexible and consider a number of ways to create a professional opportunity: volunteering, part-time jobs, short-term internships, remote micro-internships, remote internships, and shadowing.
+• Be flexible and consider a number of ways to create a professional opportunity: volunteering, part-time jobs, short-term internships, micro-internships, and shadowing.

 • Make a list of all the businesses/organizations of interest.
 What functions do they have that they may need support with?
 Do they have any opportunities for a part-time student to create something they need?